r3glisss/SecPump/README.md

 source ~/.bashrc
 ~~~

-Install the python dependencies, it is recommanded to use a dedicated new python environment:
+Install the python dependencies, it is recommended to use a dedicated new python environment:

 ~~~bash
 pip install -r Scripts/requirements.txt